European leaders respond to Putin with sanctions. Can they change his mind?

-But experts described the initial wave of sanctions as incremental and unlikely to alter Russian President Vladimir Putin’s calculations in the short-term.
+But experts described the initial wave of European sanctions — together with those announced Tuesday by the United States — as incremental and unlikely to alter Putin’s calculations in the short term.
 Instead, the response by the West set the stage for a protracted pressure campaign, with Putin and European leaders all weighing their next moves.

-“This is going to be much more of a slow burn,” said Julia Friedlander, who served as top White House adviser on the European Union and economic issues from 2017 to 2019.
+“This is going to be much more of a slow burn,” said Julia Friedlander, a senior fellow at the Atlantic Council who served as the top White House adviser on the European Union and economic issues from 2017 to 2019.

-Even if Western governments impose heavier penalties in the coming weeks, it could take months for any measures to have significant impact on Russia’s oligarch class or economy.
+Even if Western governments impose heavier penalties in the coming weeks, it could take months for any measures to have a significant impact on Russia’s oligarch class or economy.

 As Russia faced rounds of overlapping sanctions in recent years, for its annexation of Crimea and poisoning of dissidents, Putin embarked on an effort to stockpile enough foreign currency, gold and other assets to survive being cut off from Western credit and markets, at least temporarily, Friedlander said.